gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 Where possible, binary dependencies will be replaced with source dependencies between IDE modules.

 So, for example, application A and library B might normally be built separately, as part of different builds.
 In this instance, application A would have a binary dependency on library B, consuming it as a jar downloaded from a binary repository.
 When application A and library B are both imported in the same composite, however, application A would have a source dependency on library B.

 ## Stories

-### Story - Tooling Commons provides EclipseWorkspace model for a composite containing a single or multiple Gradle builds
+### Story - Tooling Commons provides model result for a composite containing a single or multiple Gradle builds

-Introduce `EclipseWorkspace` to the Tooling Commons.
+Introduce `ModelResult` to the Tooling Commons.
 This represents a collection of eclipse projects based on the Gradle builds that the IDE user is working on.
-For this story, all Gradle projects for an `EclipseWorkspace` will be sourced from a single Gradle build.
-As such, this story merely provides a convenience for obtaining a flattened collection of `EclipseProject` instances for a single or multiple Gradle builds.
+For this story, all Gradle projects for an `ModelResult` will be sourced from a single or  multiple Gradle builds.
+As such, this story merely provides a convenience for obtaining a flattened collection of `EclipseProject` instances.

-On completion of this story, it will be possible to convert Buildship to use this new API for project import and refresh, preparing for the next story which provides an `EclipseWorkspace` model for a composite of Gradle builds.
+On completion of this story, it will be possible to convert Buildship to use this new API for project import and refresh.
 Converting Buildship is the subject of the next story.

 ##### API

-    /*
-     * Marker interface indicating a installed, version-based or URI-located Gradle distribution.
+    /**
+     * Indicates that a Gradle distribution can be used for executing the composite operation.
      */
-    public interface GradleDistribution {
+    public interface GradleDistributionAware {
+        void useInstallation(File gradleHome);
+        void useGradleVersion(String gradleVersion);
+        void useDistribution(URI location);
     }

-    /*
-     * The identity of a Gradle build defined by its root directory and the Gradle distribution used
+    /**
-     * for building it.
+     * Represents a participating build for a composite.
      */
-    public interface GradleBuildIdentity {
+    public interface CompositeParticipant extends GradleDistributionAware {
-        File getProjectRootDir();
+        File getRootProjectDirectory();
-        GradleDistribution getDistribution();
     }

+    /**
+     * The main entry point for create a composite build.
+     */
-    public abstract class GradleCompositeBuilder {
+    public abstract class CompositeBuildConnector {
-         public static GradleCompositeBuilder newComposite() { ... }
+         public static CompositeBuildConnector newComposite() { ... }
-         protected abstract GradleCompositeBuilder withParticipant(GradleBuildIdentity participant) { ... }
+         protected abstract CompositeParticipant withParticipant(CompositeParticipant participant) { ... }
-         protected abstract GradleCompositeBuilder withGradleDistribution(GradleDistribution distribution) { ... }
-         protected abstract GradleComposite build() { ... }
+         protected abstract CompositeBuildConnection connect() throws GradleConnectionException { ... }
     }

     /**
-     * For now, the only model type supported is EclipseWorkspace.
+     * Provides the response for a model request.
      */
-    public interface GradleComposite {
+    public interface ModelResult<T> {
-        <T> T getModel(Class<T> modelType) throws GradleConnectionException, IllegalStateException;
-        <T> void getModel(Class<T> modelType, ResultHandler<? super T> handler) throws IllegalStateException;
-        <T> ModelBuilder<T> model(Class<T> modelType);
+        T getModel();
     }

-    public interface EclipseWorkspace {
     /**
-         * A flattened set of all projects in the Eclipse workspace.
-         * These project models are fully configured, and may be expensive to calculate.
-         * Note that not all projects necessarily share the same root.
+     * Represents a long-lived connection to a composite of Gradle project(s).
+     * For now, the only model type supported is EclipseProject.
      */
-        Set<EclipseProject> getOpenProjects();
+    public interface CompositeBuildConnection {
+         <T> Set<ModelResult<T>> getModels(Class<T> modelType);
+         void close();
     }

-    GradleBuildIdentity buildIdentity1 = new DefaultGradleBuildIdentity(new File("myProject1"), new VersionBasedGradleDistribution("2.10"));
-    GradleBuildIdentity buildIdentity2 = new DefaultGradleBuildIdentity(new File("myProject2"), new InstalledGradleDistribution(new File("/dev/gradle-2.11")));
-    GradleComposite composite = GradleCompositeBuilder.newComposite().withParticipant(connection1).withParticipant(buildIdentity1).withParticipant(buildIdentity2).build();
-    EclipseWorkspace eclipseWorkspace = composite.model(EclipseWorkspace.class);
+##### Usage

+    CompositeBuildConnection connection = CompositeBuildConnector.newComposite()
+        .withParticipant("project-1")
+        .withParticipant("project-2")
+        .connect();

+    try {
+        Set<ModelResult<EclipseProject>> modelResult = connection.getModels(EclipseProject.class);

+        for (ModelResult modelResult : modelResult) {
+            EclipseProject eclipseProject = modelResult.getModel();
+            System.out.println(eclipseProject.getName());
+        }
+    } finally {
+        connection.close();
+    }

 ##### Implementation

-- The `CompositeBuilder` provides a means to define a composite build via the Tooling Commons.
-Each `GradleBuildIdentity` added to the composite specifies a Gradle build that participates in the composite.
+- The `CompositeBuildConnector` provides a means to define a composite build via the Tooling Commons.
+Each `CompositeParticipant` added to the composite specifies a Gradle build that participates in the composite.
-    - Adding any `GradleBuildIdentity` effectively adds the Gradle build that _contains_ the referenced project to the composite.
+    - Adding any `CompositeParticipant` effectively adds the Gradle build that _contains_ the referenced project to the composite.
-    - For each `GradleBuildIdentity` a new `ProjectConnection` is created internally.
+    - For each `CompositeParticipant` a new `ProjectConnection` is created internally.
-- The only model type that can be requested for a `GradleComposite` is `EclipseWorkspace`
+- The only model type that can be requested for a `CompositeBuildConnection` is `EclipseProject`
-    - On request for an `EclipseWorkspace`, the `ProjectConnection` will be queried for the `EclipseProject` model.
-This model represents the hierarchy of all eclipse projects for the Gradle build.
+    - On request for a `EclipseProject`, the underlying `ProjectConnection` will be queried for the `EclipseProject` model.
+This model represents the hierarchy of all eclipse projects for all participating Gradle builds of a composite.
-    - The instance of `EclipseWorkspace` will be constructed directly by the `GradleComposite` instance, by traversing the hierarchy of the `EclipseProject` obtained.
+    - The instance of `ModelResult` will be constructed directly by the `CompositeBuildConnection` instance, by traversing the hierarchy of the `EclipseProject` obtained.
     - The `EclipseProject`s still contain the information about their hierarchy, so Buildship can potentially display them in a hierarchical layout.
-    - A delegating implementation of `ModelBuilder` will be required.

 ##### Test cases

 - A composite cannot be built without assigning at least one participating project.
-If the `GradleCompositeBuilder.build()` method is called without assigning at least one participant an `IllegalStateException` is thrown.
+If the `CompositeBuildConnector.connect()` method is called without assigning at least one participant an `IllegalStateException` is thrown.
-- A composite can only add a single participating project via `GradleCompositeBuilder.withParticipant()`.
-If `GradleCompositeBuilder.withParticipant()` is called twice, a `IllegalStateException` is thrown.
+- A composite can add a one or many participating projects via `CompositeBuildConnector.withParticipant()`.
-- Requesting a model by calling any of the methods in `GradleComposite` with a type that's not an interface will throw a `IllegalArgumentException`.
+- Requesting a model by calling any of the methods in `CompositeBuildConnection` with a type that's not an interface will throw a `IllegalArgumentException`.
-- A model for `GradleComposite` can be retrieved with any of the provided model methods.
-- A model can only be requested for the type `EclipseWorkspace`.
+- A model can only be requested for the type `EclipseProject`.
 Providing any other type throws a `IllegalArgumentException`.
-- A composite can be built with a single participating project if the hierarchy of the participating project only contains a single Gradle project.
-The requested `EclipseWorkspace` model contains a single project of type `EclipseProject`.
+- A composite can be built with a single participating build if the hierarchy of the participating build only contains a single Gradle project.
+The requested `Set<ModelResult<EclipseProject>>` model contains a single project of type `EclipseProject`.
 The `EclipseProject` properly populates the model (e.g. name, path, classpath and project dependencies).
-- A composite can be built with a single participating project containing a hierarchy of Gradle projects.
-The requested `EclipseWorkspace` model contains all projects of the hierarchy (including the root project) with type `EclipseProject`.
+- A composite can be built with a single participating build containing a hierarchy of Gradle projects.
+The requested `Set<ModelResult<EclipseProject>>` model contains all projects of the hierarchy (including the root project) with type `EclipseProject`.
 The `EclipseProject` properly populates the model
 (e.g. name, path, classpath and project dependencies).
-- If the `ProjectConnection` points to a subproject of a multi-project build hierarchy, the requested `EclipseWorkspace` model determines the root project and traverses the whole hierarchy.
+- If the `ProjectConnection` points to a subproject of a multi-project build hierarchy, the requested `Set<ModelResult<EclipseProject>>` model determines the root project and traverses the whole hierarchy.
-The `EclipseWorkspace` contains all `EclipseProject`s of that hierarchy.
+The `Set<ModelResult<EclipseProject>>` contains all `EclipseProject`s of that hierarchy.
 - If a composite contains at least two projects with the same name at the time of building it, an `IllegalStateException` is thrown.
-- The `GradleCompositeBuilder` uses the provided Gradle distribution to build the` GradleComposite`.
-This distribution is not used for the underlying `ProjectConnection`s.
-If no distribution is provided, determine the distribution based on the runtime classpath.
-- The `ProjectConnection` uses the Gradle distribution passed in from the `GradleBuildIdentity`.
+- The `ProjectConnection` uses the Gradle distribution passed in from the `CompositeParticipant`.
-- Adding a second `GradleBuildIdentity` instance for the same project directory is a no-op.
+- Adding a second `CompositeParticipant` instance for the same project directory is a no-op.
-- Adding a second `GradleBuildIdentity` instance for a project within the same Gradle build is a no-op.
+- Adding a second `CompositeParticipant` instance for a project within the same Gradle build is a no-op.
 - A composite can be built for `ProjectConnection`s that resolve to
     - multiple single project builds
     - multiple multi-project builds